 Creating the National Museum of Puerto Rican Arts and Culture has been a true labor of love by many on our Staff, Board of Directors, and Trustees.
 After putting up the world’s largest monuments to a flag, the Puerto Rican Flags on Division Street on January 6, 1995, I wanted to develop a museum that we could call our own.
-Collectively, we have worked on this vision for over 22 years, from its inception to our grand opening.
+Collectively, we have worked on this vision from its inception to our grand opening.
 Creating the National Museum of Puerto Rican Arts and Culture was not easy, but in 2000 we raised sufficient funds to begin the renovation of the historic Humboldt Park Stables.

 Our Museum is in excellent hands with a talented and committed staff and Board of Directors that are dedicated to taking our National Puerto Rican Museum to the next level.

 I have worked for the museum for the past 10 years and it’s been exciting to be at the ground level of the National Museum of Puerto Rican Arts and Culture’s history.
 I have been able to watch and participate in building the foundation of this great institution, and am proud to be part of this team as we grow and engage more people.

 I’m honored to have witnessed the growth of the museum these past 8 years and how the museum and staff continue to evolve and enrich this wonderful community.
 I look forward to supporting our continuous updates and expansion; we are providing more opportunities for our visitors to explore our rich Puerto Rican arts and culture.